Antitrust threats, unionization, workplace unrest all await Amazon’s next CEO

 As a 24-year Amazon veteran and longtime Bezos confidant, Jassy isn’t a stranger to the challenges Amazon faces.
 But the criticism of Amazon’s conduct as a business partner, a rival and an employer have never been more fevered.
 Lawmakers and regulators are considering action to curb Amazon’s alleged antitrust violations.
 The company faces a union drive in Alabama that, if successful, could mushroom into a nationwide movement.
-And the company’s own technical staff continue to pressure the company to embrace environmental policies it has so far shunned.
+Its own technical staff continues to pressure the company to embrace environmental policies it has so far shunned.

 As Klobuchar and other Amazon critics made clear when the executive transition was announced Tuesday, Jassy won’t get any sort of honeymoon period when he assumes his new post.